rbull1/CAPP-30370-FInal/README.md

 Repo for Final Project
 --------

+###Purpose
+I chose to create an un-official website for the Notre Dame baseball team.
+As a current member of the team, I thought it would be fun to generate a website that created interest in the program.
+I thought that it would be a good idea to integrate former players and the 2014 schedule into the site.
+The site was designed to inform the public about recent news and give them an inside look at Notre Dame baseball.

 ###Break Points
 I used media screens on my pages.
 The pages have a mobile view when the min-width is under 700px.
 When the scree is between 700px and 1000px, the page goes to a tablet view.
 Finally, when the page is